s-victor/TinyPedal/docs/customization.md

 ## Vehicle brand editor
 **Vehicle brand editor can be accessed from `Tools` menu in main window.**

-Vehicle brand editor is used for editing [Brands preset](#brands-preset).
+Vehicle brand editor is used for editing [Brands Preset](#brands-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `Vehicle name` is full vehicle name that must match in-game vehicle name.